haberdashPI/vscode-modal-keys/docs/preset_index.md

 in the panel that documents the effect of each key in the current mode you're in.
 To modify these bindings you can export them (using `ModalKeys: Export a preset for keybindings`), change the bindings, and then import your new, customized version of the bindings (using `ModalKeys: Import preset keybindings`).

 [PRs](https://github.com/haberdashPI/vscode-modal-keys/pulls) with your own presets are encouraged!
-It would be great if there were a great if there were a long list of possible keyboard configurations here.
+It would be awesome if there ModalKeys had a long list of possible keyboard configurations here based on folks personal configurations.